 Evaluation Measures for SDOH Programs

-Rural communities addressing social determinants of health (SDOH) are using a range of evaluation measures to track their progress and assess the effects of their programs.
-Many programs that focus on SDOH seek to achieve long-term outcomes related to complex social factors, including poverty and education.
-These programs may wait years to see measurable changes in the proportion of program participants who live in poverty or who increase their educational attainment.
-Therefore, rural programs may also identify short-term and intermediate outcome measures and process measures to assess progress on stated goals.
-Additional information on identifying strategies and measures for gathering appropriate data and evidence can be found in the Rural Community Health Toolkit.
+Rural programs addressing the social determinants of health (SDOH) use a range of evaluation measures to track progress and assess outcomes and effects.
+Many programs addressing SDOH seek to achieve long-term outcomes related to complex social factors, such as poverty and education.
+For these programs, it may take years before there are measurable changes in the proportion of program participants who live in poverty or who increase their educational attainment.
+Therefore, it is important to also identify and assess short-term and intermediate outcome measures and process measures.
+Additional information on strategies and measures for data collection can be found in the Rural Community Health Toolkit.

 Evaluation Measure Sources

 Economic Stability.
-Rural communities that seek to improve economic stability may be particularly interested in measures related to poverty, financial assets, and unemployment.
-Examples of measures under this domain could include:
+Rural SDOH programs addressing economic stability may be interested in measures related to poverty, financial assets, and unemployment.
+Examples of measures include:

 - Rate of children living in poverty